If you want to make money as a freelance writer, you need to get comfortable with selling your services. Many writers don’t want to accept this, but

 Entire studies are done solely on subject lines.
 That should tell you how important they are.

 Your subject line is the first impression a lead will have of you.
 In fact, they might very well use the subject line to determine whether or not they even want to read your email.
-Convince&Convert says around 35% of recipients will open an email based purely on the subject line.
+Some estimates say that 33% of recipients open the email because the subject line won them over.

 What exactly should you put in your subject line?
 Here’s the answer: